TheCodedSelf/thecodedself.github.io/portfolio.md

 - MapKit for the world map
 - Strava API for syncing activities
 - CoreLocation for activity tracking
-- In-App purchases for monetization
+- In-App Purchases for monetization

 # Zen Breath